NBizzell/time-lapse-crystals/Lesson-1/README.md

 ### Main development

-1. Divide students into groups and hand out Raspberry Pi and Pi cameras.
+1. Divide students into groups and hand out Raspberry Pi and Pi Camera Modules.
 1. Students to set up their Raspberry Pi and Pi Camera Modules.
-1. Explain Pi camera can be controlled using Python and there is a pytoh library to allow the configuration of the Camera settings
+1. Explain Pi camera can be controlled using python and there is a python library to allow the configuration of the camera settings
-1. Students to set up code to rtake pictures using worksheet.
+1. Students to set up code to take pictures using the [Set up worksheet](worksheet.md).

 ### Plenary